 Cox and Hirsch are both very watchable in the role and their own fascination as they begin peeling back the layers - both literally and figuratively - of the mystery is infectious.
 It's like a particularly creepy episode of Silent Witness as a storm begins to rage outside and the two are confined to their subterranean workplace with a corpse that defies expectation. Øvredal handles the building tension well with a few quietly unnerving moments and a jump scare or two before events begin to take a turn for the more supernatural and, at the same time, more generic.

 Ian B. Goldberg and Richard Naing's screenplay isn't quite sure where to go after a solid opening and plumps for rote horror conventions and obvious revelations.
 It's more than enough to allow Øvredal to indulge in some heart-thumping tension and a sequence in which invisible assailants attack Tommy in a cloud of smoke from the incinerator is brutal, but it lacks bite.
 The two stars stay on their game but their relationship is largely sidetracked in favour of fending off ghouls.
-While the heart rate may increase the creepiness dissipates, though The Autopsy of Jane Doe remains good genre fun - if little more.
+The creepiness does dissipate quite quickly but The Autopsy of Jane Doe remains good genre fun - if little more.

 Ben Nicholson | @BRNicholson